 Side Effects of ECT

-associated with ECT are rare and generally mild.
-They can include
+associated with ECT are uncommon and generally mild.
+They can include:

 - irregular heart rate (rare)